kryptokrona/kryptokrona-docs/guides/mining/Mining-with-SBC.md

 ## Configure and Run the Miner

-Open the file `start.sh` and edit the existing parameters with these-
+Open the file `start.sh` with a text editor and replace the existing parameters with these-

 ```shell